banner

 Roll out in phases, not all at once.

-The AI roadmap already suggests a three-phase sequence over nine months: quick wins first, decision intelligence next, and deeper automation after the operational foundation is stable.
-That same phased approach can be applied to deployment and rollout planning. fileciteturn1file13
+The AI roadmap outlines a three-phase approach over nine months: starting with quick wins, followed by decision intelligence, and then deeper automation once the operational foundation is stable.
+This same phased strategy can be applied to deployment and rollout planning.